- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 Which leads nicely to the star of the show: sound quality.
 These headphones sound incredible in every way.
 Bowers and Wilkins devotion to great-sounding pieces of audio equipment is apparent with the P7s.

 The low-end takes a nice bump over other headphones in the line.
 Both the P3s and the P5s are an on-ear design and, while there is still plenty of bass, not nearly as much is present as on the P7s.

 The over-ear design goes a long way in really accentuating the bass.
 They don’t pump quite like Sony headphones, but they really shouldn’t.
 Instead, you get a consistent low-end that hits without overpowering.

 Mids are very good, too.
 These headphones don’t circum to the “peak and valley” symptom that many others do.
 Instead, the midrange feels natural throughout without too many dips in bad areas.

 Treble is lacking a bit, but not by any margin that breaks the overall sound.
 When all things are considered, these headphones sound fantastic across the frequency spectrum.
 A variety of genres can be enjoyed in a variety of contexts.

 The P7s are a fantastic pair of headphones that manage both stylish looks and great sound under the same roof.
 While lacking in features like Bluetooth, these cans are still worthy of your attention.

-Sennheiser doesn’t have the same aura that Bowers and Wilkins does, but the Momentums still try to compete, at least in terms of looks.
-Outside of that, you’re getting a very modern headphone with a ton of features to boot.
+Sennheiser doesn’t have the same aura that Bowers and Wilkins do, but the Momentums still try to compete, at least in terms of looks.
+Outside of that, you’re getting very modern headphones with a ton of features to boot.